 ABOUT ME

-I am currently a Senior Postdoctoral Researcher at the Technical University of Crete and the Atmospheric Environment & Climate Change Lab in the Voulgarakis Group.
-My research interests include oxidative in-cloud processes that lead to sulfate formation, chemical mechanisms affecting particulate matter composition, emissions from everyday used rubber surfaces, the effect of atmospheric pollution on human health and future effects of extreme events.
+Prior to my appointment as an Assistant Professor, I was a Senior Postdoctoral Researcher at the Technical University of Crete and the Atmospheric Environment & Climate Change Lab in the Voulgarakis Group.
+My research interests included oxidative in-cloud processes that lead to sulfate formation, chemical mechanisms affecting particulate matter composition, emissions from everyday used rubber surfaces, the effect of atmospheric pollution on human health and future effects of extreme events.
+At the last three months of this appointment I collaborated and traveled to the HEAL Center of the University of Canberra in Australia, where I installed the WRF-Chem model and assisted in research regarding the impacts of fire events in Australia and the indoor air quality in public spaces.

 After receiving my PhD, I became a Postdoctoral Researcher at the Max Planck Institute for Chemistry, Germany, in the Multiphase Chemistry Department at the Pöschl Group in the Berkemeier Research Group.
 On 2022 I moved back to Greece and worked as a Postdoctoral Researcher at the Foundation for Research and Technology (FORTH) Hellas and the Center for the Study of Air Quality and Climate Change in the Pandis Group.